What is the Standard Testing for Herpes in NYC?

 If an ulcer is noticed in or around your mouth and lips, getting tested for HSV-1 is important.
-Early diagnosis of Herpes will allow treatment with antiviral medication that may minimize the severity and duration of the ulcerous outbreak, and it may reduce the risk of spread to other parts of the body such the central nervous system and a condition known as meningitis.
+Early diagnosis of Herpes will allow treatment with antiviral medication that may minimize the severity and duration of the ulcerous outbreak, and it may reduce the risk of spread to other parts of the body such as the central nervous system and a condition known as meningitis.
 Early treatment may also reduce the time an active infection is contagious to others.

 HSV-1 is also referred to as cold sores, mouth ulcers, and canker sores.
 Although the virus may form lesions anywhere on the body, infections are usually limited to the mouth and face area.
-The virus that causes these ulcers is very similar to the type of herpes that is a sexually transmitted infection (STI), but HSV-1 is generally not considered a sexually transmitted infection.
+The virus that causes these ulcers is very similar to the type of herpes which is a sexually transmitted infection (STI), but HSV-1 is generally not considered a sexually transmitted infection.
 It is spread through direct contact with an ulcerating lesion (such as kissing), by saliva from an infected individual, and by other forms of close contact such as playing a sport or drinking out of someone else’s cup.
-This form of herpes is very contagious from the time of the first tingling sensation towhen an active, open lesion has healed.
+This form of herpes is very contagious from the time of the first tingling sensation to when an active, open lesion has healed.
 Children often get these lesions from classmates, but any age group may be affected.

 Once an individual is infected with HSV-1, the virus remains in their body for the remainder of his or her life, although active lesions are only experienced periodically.
 Because the organism that causes HSV-1 is a virus and not bacterial, antibiotics are not effective in treatment.
 However, there are antiviral medications that can reduce both the duration and severity of the lesions.